Diel vertical migration: Pressure

 Pressure changes have been found to produce differential responses that result in vertical migration.
 Many zooplankton will react to increased pressure with positive phototaxis, a negative geotaxis, and/or a kinetic response that results in ascending in the water column.
 Likewise, when there is a decrease in pressure, the zoo plankton respond by passively sinking or active downward swimming to descend in the water column.

 Predator kairomones

 A predator might release a chemical cue which could cause its prey to vertically migrate away.
 This may stimulate the prey to vertically migrate to avoid said predator.
 The introduction of a potential predator species, like a fish, to the habitat of diel vertical migrating zooplankton has been shown to influence the distribution patterns seen in their migration.
-For example, a study used Daphnia and a fish that was too small to prey of them (Lebistus reticulatus), found that with the introduction of the fish to the system the Daphnia remained below the thermocline, where the fish was not present.
+For example, a study used Daphnia and a fish that was too small to prey on them (Lebistus reticulatus), found that with the introduction of the fish to the system the Daphnia remained below the thermocline, where the fish was not present.
 This demonstrates the effects of kairomones on Daphnia DVM.